Beppe di Marco: Reception

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Beppe 96th on their ranked list of the best EastEnders characters of all time, writing that he "was nicknamed the Hoarse Whisperer on account of his softly rasping voice", but also wrote that the "ladies loved him".

 The di Marcos are now deemed as something of a failure for EastEnders.
 Since their departure, the family has even been mocked in an EastEnders official book, entitled EastEnders 20 Years In Albert Square.
 In the book, the author, Rupert Smith, writes: "Nobody really knew what to do with the di Marco family, who had been languishing in the pizza restaurant without a decent storyline between them.
 Finally, there was nothing else for it: the di Marcos would have to go.
 All of them…it was as if they'd never been".

 Matthew Baylis of The Guardian has commented on their lack of success: "Thank heaven for off-screen uncles.
 As we saw during the hurried departure of the di Marco family from Albert Square, there's nothing like a fictitious relative when you need to get characters off the screen…The di Marcos' departure had its dodgy elements.
 A hitherto unheard-of uncle needs help in his restaurant, so the whole family ups sticks.
 Including Teresa - who'd always fought for independence from her family?
 Rosa, who presumably owned the house she'd transformed into something resembling an Imperial Palace, is suddenly prepared to leg it with a couple of suitcases?
 There was plenty that didn't ring true.
 But few viewers minded.
 There was, if anything, more sympathy for the programme-makers, trying valiantly to dispose of this singularly unpopular family while retaining an element of drama."